 Keep emergency numbers near the phone

-Poison control phone numbers, physician office number, fire and police department numbers – keep all these in a handy, readily accessible place.
+Police department numbers – keep all these in a handy, readily accessible place.
 Like insurance, we don’t ever want to have to use it, but it’s good to have it if you need it.

 Keep the clothes dryer lint catcher clean

 All dryers have a lint strain, or catcher.
 This should be cleaned after every chothes drying cycle.
 Many people don’t keep this part clean.
 Build-up of lint in the catcher is one of the leading causes of dryer fires.
-Don’t expect your loved one to do this without assistance.
+Don’t expect your loved one to do this without help.
 More on fire saftey here

 Operational smoke and heat detectors